 Scenario 3.
 The Great Turning Point: When the System Works for the People

 In the third scenario, a new American economic system is created by people, for people, who are dedicated to a rebirth of freedom.
-Through new integrated platforms that increase the desire and the capacity for people to capitalize on their own passions and creativity, a renewal of entrepreneurship, innovation, creativity, and lifelong learning begins to shift the trajectory of American economic growth and well-being in a more desirable direction.
+Through decentralized networks that increase the desire and the capacity for people to capitalize on their own passions and creativity, a renewal of entrepreneurship, innovation, creativity, and lifelong learning begins to shift the trajectory of American economic growth and well-being in a more desirable direction.
 A firefighter in Houston capitalizes on his idea for a new mechanism to fight fires in high-rise buildings.
-An empty-nesting mother in Johnson County, TX discovers a unique opportunity to capitalize on the scent-detection abilities of dogs and creates a product that revolutionizes the way pipeline leaks are detected.
-An analyst in Oklahoma City hears about the innovation on a podcast and makes millions by rescuing abandoned dogs and putting them to work in the oil and gas industry.
+An empty-nesting mother in Johnson County, TX discovers a unique opportunity to capitalize on the scent-detection abilities of dogs.
+An analyst in Oklahoma City builds on the idea by rescuing abandoned dogs and putting them to work in the oil and gas industry.
 Stories like this become the norm: individuals from all walks of life, solving challenging problems in their own unique ways, to capitalize on their own passions, so they can each fulfill what they individually dream to become.